 … þeod cyninga þrym gefrunon…… Of the people-kings glory heard…

 þeod cyninga – ‘people-kings’.
 Bearing in mind that the letter ⟨c⟩ here is pronounced [k], the ancestral word for ‘king’ is not so alien to us, just a little longer.
 This older form allows us to better appreciate the constituent parts of the word king, which is in fact related to kin in English and to a whole host of birth- and family-related words in other languages; these have in turn given English words like generation, genealogy, genitals and gonads.
-Its first part, þēod, is no longer used in English, but it is a cognate of the extremely German word deutsch (that is, deut–sch) and thus Deutschland, which are the Germans’ terms for themselves and their country – in other words, things to do with their own people.
+Its first part, þēod, is no longer used in English, but it is a cognate of the extremely German word deutsch (that is, deut–sch) and thus Deutschland.
+These are the Germans’ terms for themselves and their country – in other words, things to do with their own people.
+For an explanation of how þēod and deut(sch) are related, have a look here.

 … hu ða æþelingas ellen fremedon…… how the princes braved performed…